wayfu-id/simple-WAPI/README.md

 await WwJS.openChat('85726xxx'); // for opening chatroom by id await WwJS.closeChat('85726xxx'); // for closing chatroom by id

+/** Opening Chat and send text message to chat */ await WwJS.inputAndSendTextMsg('85726xxx', 'text message'); // This will open the chatroom and send the message

+// Sending Message without opening chat window
 /** Seindng message */
 await WwJS.sendMessage('85726xxx', 'test message'); // Sending a text message to id await WwJS.sendMessage('85726xxx', 'caption', {media: file}) // Sending a message media to id